awesomemotive/gravity-forms-help-scout-search/readme.txt

 == Description ==

 Add a Help Scout Docs search field to your Gravity Forms form.
-Used on the Easy Digital Downloads ticket submission page.
+Used on the [Easy Digital Downloads ticket submission page](https://easydigitaldownloads.com/support/).

 This plugin requires [Gravity Forms](https://gravityforms.com) and a [Help Scout](https://helpscout.net) account.

+See the Installation tab for instructions on configuring the plugin.

+Find a bug?
+Have a suggestion?
+Let us know on [GitHub](https://github.com/easydigitaldownloads/gravity-forms-help-scout-search)!

 == Installation ==